Chessborough History, Family Crest & Coats of Arms

 - Origins Available:

-Chessborough is a name of ancient Anglo-Saxon origin and comes from the family once having lived in Cheshire, a county in the northeast of England on the border with Wales.
+Chessborough is a name of ancient Anglo-Saxon origin and comes from the family once having lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Chessborough family